openssl/general-policies/policies/security-policy.md

    The most effective way for these sites to get protected is to get an updated version from that vendor.

-This policy is primarily a guidance and there might be exceptions to it if they are warranted by the circumstances.
+This policy is primarily guidance and there might be exceptions to it if they are warranted by the circumstances.
 For example, if a fix for a seemingly regular issue, that was already published, is later determined to fix a security issue, some parts of the process for handling security issues might